Layercraft/Infos/README.md

 Explaning the diffrent parts of the system:

 - Connector: Here will the minecraft client connect to the server.
-- Translator: Translates the packet from java or bedrock to a universal format.
+And translates the packet from java or bedrock to a universal format.
 And send it into the message service.
 - Message Service: The message service is the central point of the system.
 It will handle the communication between the api, the translator and the mc services.
 - MC Services: On the mc services runs all important stuff like the world, the player, the inventory, the crafting, the chat, the command etc. for a actual minecraft server.
 - API: The api is the interface between the services and the plugins.